AmerMathSoc/texml/README.md

 The second stage converts this XML file to a fairly generic HTML file.
 The third converts that HTML into the final format -- MathViewer HTML for journal articles or EPUB for books.
-During this stage, MathML is used to process mathematical content into a highly-accessible form.
+During this stage, MathJax is used to process mathematical content into a highly-accessible form.
 Neither of these tools are open source at this time.